 II.
-ADMINISTRATIVE POLICIES AND PROCEDURES
+ADMINISTRATIVE POLICIES AND PROCEDURES Registration

-Registration

 All graduate students at UCI are expected to be full-time students.
 A typical graduate student course load is 12 units per quarter.
 Students must enroll in a minimum of 12 units of course work per quarter in order to maintain full-time student status.
-UCI loses state funding for any graduate students who are not enrolled by the end of the third week of the quarter.
-To avoid jeopardizing this source of state funding, it is critically important for Social Ecology graduate students to be enrolled by this deadline.
+UCI loses state funding for any graduate students who are not enrolled in 12 units by the end of the third week of the quarter.
+To avoid jeopardizing this source of state funding, it is critical for Social Ecology graduate students to be enrolled by this deadline.
 To avoid a last minute rush, students are strongly urged to enroll by the end of the second week of the quarter.
-Social Ecology graduate funding/support is based upon the number of students fully enrolled during the third week of the Fall, Winter and Spring quarters of the preceding academic year.
-Students who repeatedly fail to meet this enrollment deadline may jeopardize their eligibility for School-administered funding (i.e., teaching assistantships, summer research assistantships, fellowships, stipends).
+Social Ecology graduate funding/support is based upon the number of students fully enrolled during the third week of the fall, winter and spring quarters of the preceding academic year.
+Students who repeatedly fail to meet this enrollment deadline will jeopardize their eligibility for School-administered funding (i.e., teaching assistantships, summer research assistantships, fellowships, stipends).